gemforce-team/ManaMason/README.md

 V - flip blueprint vertically
 Ctrl + R - reload blueprints
 ```
-These can be rebound using Bezel's hotkey manager, edit Local Store\Bezel Mod Loader\hotkeys.json to change them.
+These can be rebound using Bezel's hotkey manager, edit `%AppData%\com.giab.games.gcfw.steam\Local Store\Bezel Mod Loader\hotkeys.json` to change them.

 # Bug reports and feedback
 Please submit an issue to [The issue tracker](https://github.com/gemforce-team/ManaMason/issues) if you encounter a bug and there isn't already an open issue about it.